Jump to navigation Jump to search

 - Moore had more known knockouts than any other boxer in history.

-- Moore is the only man to fight both Rocky Marciano and Muhammad Ali.
+- Moore is the only man to have fought both Rocky Marciano and Muhammad Ali.

 - Moore trained George Foreman and James Tillis.
 He also briefly trained Muhammad Ali.
-Shortly after his professional debut, Ali's management sent him to Moore's training camp in California to be trained by Moore.
+Shortly after his professional debut in 1960, Ali's management sent him to Moore's training camp in California to be trained by Moore.
 However, Ali refused to do the chores that were part of Moore's training regimen, and the two soon parted ways.

-- The 2006 movie Rocky Balboa was inspired in part by Archie Moore and his boxing career at an advanced age.
+- The 2006 movie Rocky Balboa was inspired by the success that fighters such as Archie Moore had boxing at an advanced age.